- This event has passed.

-FREE Courtroom Concert featuring Songs of the Season, Carols of MN Composers, encore performance at Central Presbyterian Church
+FREE Courtroom Concert featuring Songs of the Season, Carols of MN Composers, evening performance at Central Presbyterian Church

 Curated and hosted by Abbie Betinis

 Praised in The New York Times as “graceful,” “consistently stylish” (Boston Globe), and a “cool, precise soprano” (Chicago Tribune), Carrie Henneman Shaw is a two-time winner of the McKnight Fellowship for Musicians (2010, 2017).
 She has premiered major works by such Minnesota composers as Jocelyn Hagen and Abbie Betinis, and performed American premieres of works by Georg Friedrich Haas, Hans Thomalla, and Augusta Read Thomas.
 In addition to being an interpreter of contemporary and experimental music, Carrie specializes in music of the 17th century and has performed operatic roles with America’s leading Baroque opera company, Boston Early Music Festival.
 Carrie is a member of Chicago’s Ensemble Dal Niente and Quince Contemporary Vocal Ensemble.
 She holds degrees in English and voice performance from Lawrence University and a doctorate from the University of Minnesota.
 Carrie is an instructor at Winona State University and Bethel University.